Retirement Accounts

 Roth IRA five-year rule

-If you’re getting closer to retirement, you’ll want to be aware of and make sure you’re following the Roth IRA five-year withdrawal rule.
-Put simply, the rule states that you cannot withdraw tax-free earnings from your Roth IRA until it’s been five years since your first Roth IRA contribution.
+Put simply, the five-year rule states that you cannot withdraw tax-free earnings from your Roth IRA until it’s been five years since your first Roth IRA contribution.
 This rule applies to everyone who opens a Roth IRA, no matter what your age is.

 The five-year clock starts on January 1st of the year of your first contribution, so if you contributed on December 31, 2000, your five years would be up on January 1, 2005.
 This five-year rule applies to backdoor Roth IRA conversions as well – the clock starts January 1st of the year the conversion happened.